napari/docs/docs/developers/repositories.md

   We encourage contributions to these repos to bring them up to speed and bring functionality to match the original vision for the project.

-## Core application and extensions
+## Core application and core plugins

-These are the repositories that are most central to the central napari experience.
+These are the repositories that are most central to the core napari experience.
 See [](upstream-dependencies) for libraries that are fundamental to napari functionality but are developed outside of the napari organization.